lrkrol/SEREEGA/docs/README.md

 Note that, just as for classes, there is a function, `utl_check_component`, to validate the component structure and fill in any missing parameters.
 For example, if none is indicated, this function reverts the source's orientation to a default value obtained from the lead field.

-(Also have a look at `utl_create_component` in the examples below for a shorthand function to replace manually assigning structure arrays with `signal` and `source` fields.
+(Also have a look at `utl_create_component` in the examples further below for a shorthand function to replace manually assigning structure arrays with `signal` and `source` fields.
 It also automatically verifies the resulting components.)

 If desired, changing a source's orientation also happens here, at the level of components.
 It can be done simply by changing the value in the `orientation` field of the corresponding component.
 You can input manual values, or see the above [section on orientation](#orienting-a-source-dipole) for functions to obtain different orientations.